CrystalCYFu/PyBaySIC/README.md

 5. `mode`: default to `'plot'`
    - `'data'` returns the posterior distribution evaluated over a grid of SIC values
    - `'summary'` returns the MAP estimate and HDI limits
+   - `'samples'` returns 10000 SIC samples randomly drawn from the posterior distribution
 6. `hdiMass`: (0-1), default to `(0.15, 0.35, 0.55, 0.75, 0.95)`
 7. `xType`: `'age'` or `'depth'`, default to index
 8. `xVal`: scalar or vector (in ascending/descending order) of age or depth (>=0), *in ka BP or m*